Sage/streamlinejs/FAQ.md

 });
 ```

-It works because `function(con, _)` will be called as a _future_ (without `_`).
+It works because `function(arg, _)` will be called as a _future_ (without `_`).
 But it is a bit more fragile because errors are not trapped and code would break if the server changes and starts passing more arguments to its event handlers.

 ### Are there limitations?
 Am I limited to a subset of Javascript?

 Hardly any.
 Streamline knows how to transform all Javascript constructs except two:

-* labelled break and continue.
+* labelled `break` and `continue`.
-* non-empty switch case that falls into another switch case without a break or return.
+* non-empty switch `case` that falls into another `case` without `break` nor `return`.

-The transformation engine could be improved to handle these cases too but they are rather hairy and workarounds are easy so they haven't been implemented yet.
+The transformation engine could be improved to handle these constructs too but they are rather hairy and workarounds are easy so they haven't been implemented yet.
 You'll get a compilation error if you use these constructs.

 On the other hand, you can do all sorts of crazy things, like calling async functions from object or array literals, or even writing async constructors.
 The following will work: